 Can I throttle a scan?

 Yes!
-If you know of any significant resource constraints on a certain system or reasons why your system may not respond well to a peak in traffic, Intruder does offer a throttled scan setting which can be used to scan at slower speeds.
-This shouldn't be required normally, but may be helpful when scanning certain problematic hosts.
+If you know of any significant resource constraints on a certain system or reasons why your system may not respond well to a peak in traffic, Intruder does offer a throttled scan setting that can be used to scan at slower speeds.
+This only applies to the infrastructure portion of the scan (and not any application scans that might be carried out if you add a target as a web application).

 Can I limit the ports that get scanned?